 Malaysia’s largest financial institution Maybank is one of the leading banks in Southeast Asia, with branches in all 10 ASEAN member states and global financial markets such as China and the United States.
 Maybank has an international network of over 2,600 branches worldwide with 60 years of resilience and market expertise.

 The Maybank Group offers a comprehensive range of products and services that include commercial banking, investment banking, Islamic banking, offshore banking, leasing and hire purchase, insurance, factoring, trustee services, asset management, stock broking, nominee services, venture capital and Internet banking.

-In 2015, UOB Brunei divested its retail banking business.
+UOB Brunei divested its retail banking business in 2015.
 Since then, their focus as a bank is in wholesale banking, onboarding and providing banking services and facilities such as current accounts, time deposits, remittance services, overdraft, trade finance, term loans, working capital and project financing facilities, loan syndication and transaction banking.